 Instructions

 - Make the noodles.
-Thoroughly rinse the shirataki noodles (8 ounces) and drain well.
+Thoroughly dry your rice noodles.
 Add sesame oil (1 tablespoon) to a large pan over medium.
 Once shimmering, add the garlic (4 cloves) and cook until fragrant.
-Add the shirataki noodles and toss to coat in the garlic/oil.
+Add the noodles and toss to coat in the garlic/oil.
 Dry fry like this for 5 minutes (note 6).
 Set cooked noodles aside.

 - Make the sauce by combining all sauce ingredients in a small bowl.
 Set aside.
 (If the sauce looks clumpy, simply toss in the microwave for 30 seconds, until it softens enough to combine).
 Taste the sauce and adjust to your liking.